Efficient Data Structures for Exploiting Sparsity and Structure in Representation of Polynomial Optimization Problems: Implementation in SOSTOOLS: Operations in the dpvar Representation

 these operations will involve only adjusting the monomial vector $Z_{d}$, and associated columns in the coefficient matrix $C$.
 For example, let $z_{ij}=[Z_{d}]_{ij}$ denote the element in row $i$ and column $j$ of the degree matrix $Z_{\text{M},d}\in\N^{n\times p}$, and let $C_i$ denote the $i$th column of the coefficient matrix $C\in\R^{(q+1)\times n}$.
 Then, differentiation with respect to $x_j$ may be performed by multiplying all elements in each column $C_i$ for $i=1,\hdots,n$ with $z_{ij}$, and subtracting a value of $1$ from all nonzero degrees in column $j$ of $Z_{\text{M},d}\in\N^{n\times p}$.
 The complexity of this operation depends only indirectly on the number of decision variables, as each decision variable adds a row to the coefficient matrix $C\in\R^{(q+1)\times n}$.

 By contrast, performing the same operations using the pvar representation,

 the decision variables are included in the monomial basis $\bar{Z}_d$.
 Therefore, the complexity of finding and adjusting the appropriate degrees of the monomials to account for e.g. differentiation with respect to a variable $x_j$, will directly increase with the number of decision variables, despite the fact that the decision variables themselves are invariant under these operations.
 In this sense, unnecessary computational overhead is introduced when performing differentiation, substitution and integration in the pvar representation, which is avoided implementing the dpvar representation.
-The reduced computation time this allows is illustrated in Figure~\ref{fig:polynomial_operations}, presenting the elapsed time for differentiation, substitution and integration of a polynomial $s_1(x_1,x_2;\xi_1,\hdots,\xi_q)$ with respect to the variable $x_2$, using the different SOSTOOLS and YALMIP data structures, and for increasing numbers of decision variables $q$.